Incentives and rebates

 What is it?

-The rebate is income tested.
-Depending on your age, income and the number of dependent children you have, the government will contribute up to 32.812% of the cost of your private health cover.
-The rebate percentage is adjusted on 1 April each year.
+The Rebate you receive depends on your income, age and the number of dependent children you have.
+The government may contribute a percentage of the cost of your private health cover.
+The Rebate percentage is adjusted on 1 April each year.

-There are a lot of specific rules that might impact your personal situation and we recommend you check the ATO website carefully to determine your own situation.
+There are a lot of specific rules that might impact your personal situation.
+We recommend you check the ATO website carefully to see how the Rebate applies to you.

 Interested in joining RT Health?